God, Government, and the Abortion Lie

 Fundamentalism and Selective Interpretation

-Christian political movements have urged America to “return to its Christian roots,” calling for laws that ban abortion, LGBTQ+ rights, gender expression, school curriculum diversity, and more.
+Christian political movements have urged America to “return to its Christian roots,” calling for laws that ban abortion, LGBTQ+ rights, school curriculum (creationism as science), and more.
 These movements often draw on personal conviction.
 But the truth is, the Bible does not say what they think it says.

 In fact, it never once calls abortion murder.
 The closest relevant passage, Exodus 21:22–25, distinguishes between injury to a pregnant woman and injury resulting in miscarriage.
 Causing a miscarriage incurs a fine—not the death penalty—while killing the woman warrants "life for life."
 That distinction alone undermines the idea that the Bible views a fetus as a full legal person (American Bible Society, 2009).